Welcome To Service Dog Laws Oregon – A Deep Dive

 When businesses, establishments, and service providers encounter a person using a service dog, there are only certain things they may ask of the person.

 Business must not:

-- Ask about the nature or extent of someone’s disability
+- Ask about a disability

 - Is your animal a service animal?

 - What work or tasks has it been trained to perform?